MasonLaw, PC | NC Elder & Special Needs Law Attorney

 This is great news.
 As the son of a 103 year-old mother who has been locked down for a year I know what a toll the isolation can take.
 For most of them, the isolation may be ending.

-1. Kathryn Yokley says
+Kathryn Yokley

-March 19, 2021 at 11:29 PM
+March 19, 2021 - 11:29 PM

 I was delighted that these restrictions have been lifted as the isolation from family has a big impact on the residents’ rehabilitation.
 My husband was transferred from hospital to Brian Center, Clayton, NC, on 3/15 for rehab from hip surgery. due to 14 day quarantine, he’s not allowed visitors until 3/29 instead of 3/22, even though both of us had our second shot on 2/15.
 It would seem that this would be sufficient for visiting on 3/22 and help his mental to see family